 Research Interests

-My research is currently focused on quantum transport measurements in low dimensional materials and combination of 2D materials in van der Waals heterostructures.
-I am interested in coupling such materials with superconductivity, therefore creating low-dimensional Josephson junctions.
+My research is currently focused on quantum transport and optoelectronic measurements in low dimensional materials and combination of 2D materials stacked together as van der Waals heterostructures.
+Graphene is a material of choice in this field.

 General Reading: